kshashank326/Learning_Git_and_Github__BySharadhhaDidi/README.md

 # Learning_Git_and_Github__BySharadhhaDidi
-This is my First Git Repository ~ By ShradhhaDidi Author : Shashank Kumar
+This is my First Git Repository ~ By ShradhhaDidi.
+Author : Shashank Kumar